kaust-vislab/r-data-science-project/README.md

-# data-science-project
+# r-data-science-project

-Repository containing scaffolding for an R and RStudio based data science project.
+Template repository containing scaffolding for an [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) based data science project.

 ## Creating a new project from this template